retraceur/coeur/README.md

 My next steps will be:
 - [ ] build an automatic & distributed update system based on GitHub services replacing the WP distant plugin & theme API using the [entrepôt](https://github.com/imath/entrepot) plugin features merge.
-- [ ] move the WP comments feature out of motsVertueux Core & make it available as a plugin.
+- [ ] move the WP comments feature out of Retraceur Core & make it available as a plugin.

 [^1]: The WordPress® trademark is the intellectual property of the [WordPress Foundation](https://wordpressfoundation.org/trademark-policy/).
 Uses of the WordPress® name in this repository are for identification purposes only and do not imply an endorsement by the WordPress Foundation.